qgis/QGIS-Documentation/source/docs/training_manual/database_concepts/data_model.rst

   -r, --createrole   role can create new roles
   -s, --superuser    role will be superuser

-Now you should should leave the postgres user's bash shell environment by typing::
+Now you should leave the postgres user's bash shell environment by typing::

   exit